Image: Arlette Bashizi/Oxfam

 We are campaigning for access to safe water and toilets

 Too often, people have no choice but to drink dirty, unsafe water, and to use toilets, taps and containers that spread disease.
-So we campaign for everyone to be able to access the water we all need.
+That's why we campaign for everyone to be able to access the water we all need.

 The impact of our work